tomaskrupka/Gripper/README.md

 Gripper is a web scraping toolbox.

-It launches a web browser and uses the [chrome devtools protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP) to operate it.
+It uses the [chrome devtools protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP) to control a browser window.
 Gripper is configurable to use either [Selenium](https://github.com/SeleniumHQ) or [chrome-dev-tools-runtime](https://github.com/BaristaLabs/chrome-dev-tools-runtime) as the CDP client.